aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

-the background color with a 32-bit ARGB value.
+Gets the background color with a 32-bit ARGB value.

 **Returns:**
 int